aindaco1/dust-wave-shop/_products/fronteras-t-shirt.md

 event: fronteras
 order: 1
 ---
 Official t-shirt of the 2023 Fronteras Micro-film Festival.
 100% cotton.
-Available in XS,S, M, L, XL, 2XL, 3XL.
+Available in XS, S, M, L, XL, 2XL, 3XL.
 All profits go to the Working Classroom in Albuquerque, New Mexico.